robel-samuel/NeonBox-website/README.md

 - **Scroll Animations**: Added smooth scroll animations to all sections
 - **Improved UX**: Enhanced user experience with better visual feedback

-## 📄 License

-This project is proprietary to NeonBox and should not be used without permission.

-## 🙏 Acknowledgments

-- Images sourced from Unsplash
-- Design inspiration from modern neon artistry
-- Built with passion for lighting and design

----

-*Bright Ideas, Brilliant Solutions*